gravitational/teleport/rfd/0171-database-session-playback.md

   SessionMetadata Session = 3;
   // Database contains database related metadata.
   DatabaseMetadata Database = 4;

-  oneof Result {
-    // Status of the query execution.
-It is used when the command doesn't return
+  // Status of the execution.
-    // any data.
   Status status = 5;
-    // Data contains the fields and data of the query execution.
+  // AfftectedRecords represents the number of records that were affected by the
+  // user query.
-    DatabaseResultData Data = 6;
+  uint64 AffectedRecords = 6;
-  }
 }
 ```